If you're looking for the answer to the question "what's the best Nerf gun or blaster" then you've come to the right place.

 This is a seriously impressive feat for a product is an acronym for “Non-Expanding Recreational Foam” (Nerf) – there's some top-notch pub quiz knowledge for you!

-However, the sheer volume of Nerf weapons available has left many justifiably confused as to which blaster they should add to their arsenal, or trust their children with.
+The sheer volume of Nerf weapons available has left many justifiably confused as to which blaster they should add to their arsenal, or trust their children with.
 This is where we step in - check out our list below.

 Intimidating and battery powered, this is a serious piece of kit